Choosing the best eCommerce platform is not an easy task.

 Because it has a GPL license and resides on your own server, Zen Cart, too, is completely customizable.
 Like other solutions, you are able to make any changes you want even outside of available extensions.
 The solution also has a good reputation when it comes to security and scalability.

-Besides that, it offers many configuration options for products, including coupons, gift certificates and multiple product images.
-In the marketing department, you can take advantage of the built-in SEO features and ability to send HTML emails from inside the platform.
+Besides that, it offers many configuration options for products, including coupons, gift certificates, and multiple product images.
+In the marketing department, you can take advantage of the built-in SEO features and the ability to send HTML emails from inside the platform.

 A strong user community rounds off the benefits of Zen Cart.